bystrano/bash-args/README.md

 ### Subcommands ###

+_Bash-args_ provides a mecanism to define sub-commands that gives you the following features :

+- The subcommands are listed in the main commands' help.
+- You can get a help page for a specific command by typing `main-script.sh help subcmd1`, or `main-script.sh subcmd1 --help`.
+- Auto-completion for the subcommands and their options and arguments.

-_Bash-args_ provides a mecanism to define sub-commands.
-To use it, you need to call the `cmd_run` function at the end of your main script.
-You can then define subcommands by adding files in a special `cmd/` directory.
+First, you need to call the `cmd_run` function at the end of your main script.

+Then, you define your subcommands by adding files in a special `cmd/` directory.
 Your project's structure should look like :

 ```
 main-script.sh